RayZh-hs/LLVM/docs/ptr-migration-todo.md

 # LLVM Pointer Type Migration Guide

+## MIGRATION COMPLETED ✅

+**Status**: The migration from typed pointers to un-typed pointers has been successfully completed as of November 5, 2025.

+All tasks outlined in this document have been implemented:
+- Typed pointers have been replaced with un-typed pointers
+- All pointer-related operations have been updated
+- Migration utilities have been removed
+- Tests have been updated to reflect the new implementation

+The codebase now uses the simplified pointer model compliant with the latest LLVM IR standard.

+---

 ## Executive Summary

 This document outlines the migration plan for transitioning from typed pointers to un-typed pointers in our LLVM IR implementation.
 This migration is necessary to comply with the latest LLVM IR standard, which has moved to a simplified pointer model where all pointers are un-typed (similar to `void*` in C) and type information is conveyed through other means.

-The migration will:
+The migration has:
-- Simplify the pointer type system by removing pointee type information
+- Simplified the pointer type system by removing pointee type information
-- Update all pointer-related operations to work with un-typed pointers
+- Updated all pointer-related operations to work with un-typed pointers
-- Maintain backward compatibility where possible
+- Maintained backward compatibility where possible
-- Ensure all existing functionality continues to work correctly
+- Ensured all existing functionality continues to work correctly

 ## Current State Analysis